hanfak/topics-to-learn/general-paradigms/architecture/clean-architecture.md

 - Easier to test
 - Easier to navigate
 - Can work on domain and usecase, without worrying about low level details such as databases, as we will be dealing with the interfaces
+- Clean Architecture aims to separate the business rules from the I/O (thus the indirections)

 [Top of Page](#clean-architecture)